arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/54183001/165116576-67e35fd0-af44-4aa0-947e-9de020106f73.png)

-You can see that the chargeback rate of the test group slightly smaller than that of the control group however it is almost negligible.
-Suggesting that users calling in to cancel prouce the same chargeback rate as users using a web page form to cancel.
+You can see that the chargeback rate of the test group is slightly smaller than that of the control group however it is almost negligible.
+Suggesting that users calling in to cancel produce the same chargeback rate as users using a web page form to cancel.

-Thus make sure this is statistically significant a z-test was performed which gave the follwing results:
+Thus, making sure this is statistically significant a z-test was performed which gave the follwing results:

 z statistic: 0.00
 p-value: 1.000